nla-group/snn/README.md

 *
 ```

-Then, we index the SNN model, specify the number of objects and feature dimensions in the data:
+Now we create the SNN model index, specify the number of objects and feature dimensions in the data:
 ```c++
 // index SNN model
 SNN_MODEL<double, double> snn_model_test(df, rows, cols);
 ```

-Query simple query as below:
+Querying neighbors of a single data point:
 ```c++
 // query data
 double query[cols] = {0.5488135 , 0.71518937, 0.60276338};